iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Conjugate Gradient to Lanczos Remastered.md

 \end{aligned}
 $$

-Both substitution works the same because multiplying the equation by negative one would give the same equality, and we can always mulitply by and other negative sign to get it back.
+Under the context, the operations $\pm, \mp$ are correlated, choose a sign for one, the other must be of opposite sign.
+In this case both substitutions work the same because multiplying the equation by negative one would give the same equality, and we can always mulitply by and other negative sign to get it back.
 The key here is that, the sign going from $q_{j}$ to the next $q_{j - 1}$ will have to alternate.
 To find out precisely which one it is, we consider the base case for the Lanczos Vectors and Residuals:

 $$
 \begin{aligned}